Rare visitor: Walrus spotted off Normandy coast in France

 Walruses are native to the Arctic circle.
 However, Freya ended up loitering in Oslo's Frognerkilen bay, having been spotted in Denmark, Germany, the Netherlands and Scotland beforehand.
 There were also separate sightings of other walruses in Sweden and Finland during the summer.

-The presence of the young female in Norway, weighing 700 kilos, was the subject of concern for some peopl, who said she was damaging boats.
+The presence of the young female in Norway, weighing 700 kilos, was the subject of concern for some people, who said she was damaging boats.

 Authorities had warned that Freya could be euthanised if the public did not stay away from the mammal.